 New to renting?
 Want some guidance on your rental search?
 Just browsing our website?

 Well, you’ve come to the right place.
-We’ve compiled everything you need to know about the rental process into one handy guide.
+We’ve compiled everything you need to know about the rental process into one handy guide for 2023.

 In this article, we’ll cover: